 Even if you’re right – it doesn’t matter.
 It’s about respecting people’s boundaries.
 (Tip: if you can’t bear to watch, don’t look!
 Yes, this can be really hard, I know.
 I battle it too.
 Let go and let God.)

-The flip-side to codependency is narcissism.
-Or perhaps it’s really just an extreme form of it: narcissists think they have all the answers for everyone.
+The complement to codependency is narcissism.
+Or perhaps it’s really just another form of it: narcissists think they have all the answers for everyone.
 They can dish it but not take it.
 They’re always right.
 And they never have any problems, or rarely admit to any themselves.
 Or brush them aside or minimize them and keep focusing on yours.

 Or, in some cases, they have ALL the problems, when you have as many or more.
 (They need all the attention).
 Codependents are often attracted to them, or rather, may be the only ones willing to put up with them, and often find themselves in one-sided relationships with them for better or worse.
 (Raises hand.
 Working on this.)